-Tara Richards teaches at Goldstone Primary and gets to work every day using the pop-up lanes.
+Tara works at a local school and gets to work every day using the pop-up lanes.

 Clare Smith commutes from Hangleton to Moulsecomb on her recently-acquired e-bike and told us her journey would be impossible without the protection of the pop-up lanes.

 With the planned eastern extension to the temporary lanes, more people than ever will be able to cycle to work or school.

 The gradual increase in use of the temporary lanes endorses evidence from cities elsewhere in the UK and abroad: when protected space is provided for cycling, more people cycle.
 There’s more about this in the Government’s document, Gear Change.

 In the longer term, we need a full network of permanent, protected cycle lanes and low-traffic streets, so that everyone, including children, can get around safely.